 Through the Environmental Quality Incentives Program (EQIP), NRCS helps certified organic growers and producers working to achieve organic certification install conservation practices for organic production.
 Applicants are evaluated continuously during the ranking periods.
-Applications meeting or exceeding a threshold score may be approved for an EQIP contract before the end of the ranking period.
+Applications with the highest environmental ranking score may be approved for an EQIP contract before the end of the ranking period.

 Who Can Apply

 People or entities who are certified organic, transitioning to organic production, or exempt organic producers (less than $5,000 in gross sales per year), and have natural resource concerns on their farm can apply.
 The applicant must demonstrate control of eligible land in agricultural production.
 Eligible land includes cropland, rangeland, pastureland, and other farm lands.

 Certified organic producers must provide NRCS with a copy of their Organic System Plan (OSP).
 Organic Certification must be maintained for the life of the contract.

 Producers transitioning to organic must self-certify that they agree to develop and implement an Organic System Plan (OSP) and provide NRCS the contact information of the applicant’s USDA accredited organic certifying agent.

 Exempt organic producers (less than $5,000 in gross sales per year) are eligible for the EQIP Organic Initiative.
 Applications will be ranked with certified organic producers provided that they self-certify that they agree to develop and implement an OSP.